Schrausser/SSR/README.md

 ![figure.\label{pic13}](pic13.jpg)

-Most distant quasars on the edge of the observable universe at $r>9Gpc$ (see eg. Wang et al., 2021):
+Most distant quasars on the edge of the observable Universe at $r>9Gpc$ (see eg. Wang et al., 2021):

 ![figure.\label{pic14}](pic14.jpg)

-Local star cluster containing the signs of the zodiac and surrounding nebulae seen from a distance of $r=3kpc$:
+Local star cluster within Orion–Cygnus Arm containing the signs of the Zodiac and surrounding nebulae seen from a distance of $r=3kpc$:

 ![figure.\label{pic15}](pic15.jpg)